cu-mkp/m-k-manuscript-data/_texts/p-099r_tl.md

 ##  Bell handles

- They can be repaired well without remaking the bell, which you must put back into the pit & the mold inside.
-But it is thought impossible to give back to it its original tone when soldering a cracked bell.
+ They can be put back on, without remaking the bell, which one ought to put back in the pit, & and mold it there.
+But should you solder a cracked bell, it is considered impossible to give it its first voice.